Kool & the Gang co-founder Ronald 'Khalis' Bell dies at 68

 Kool & the Gang grew from jazz roots in the 1960s to become one of the major groups of the 1970s, blending jazz, funk, R&B and pop.
 After a brief downturn, the group enjoyed a return to stardom in the ’80s.

+Bell started the group with his brother Robert “Kool” Bell along with neighborhood friends Dennis “D.T.”
+Thomas, Robert “Spike” Mickens, Charles Smith, George Brown and Ricky West.

-The group won a Grammy in 1978 for their work on the soundtrack for “Saturday Night Fever.”
+Kool & the Gang won a Grammy in 1978 for their work on the soundtrack for “Saturday Night Fever.”
+The group was honored with a BET Soul Train Lifetime Achievement Award in 2014 and inducted into the Songwriters Hall of Fame four years later.

+As a self-taught musician, Bell created his own signature sound using horn lines, bass and synthesizer.